-From grade school to high school, art became very serious and time consuming.
+From grade school to high school, art became very serious and time-consuming.
 If I wasn’t on the lacrosse field, I was painting in the studio.
-If I was on the lacrosse field, my stick was my weapon but off the field and in life, my pencils and brushes were my weapons.
+If I was on the lacrosse field, my stick was my weapon, off the field and in the studio, my pencils, brushes, and paint knives were my weapons.
 The canvas being my opponent.
-Always challenging me to come up with something more creative, something different.
+Always challenging me to come up with something more creative, always something different.
 A way to grab the attention of the crowd.
-TO WIN at all cost.
-And I am especially grateful to Mr. Janishefski at CHC in Towson, Maryland for his patience and his knowledge.
-From Basic drawing, advanced drawing, basic figure drawing, advanced figure drawing, the human figure in action, pencil sketching, the art of sketching, drawing and sketching in different medias, sketching and painting outdoors, painting in different medias, beginning oil painting, advanced oils, still life painting, portrait painting, basic water color, advanced water color, art and anatomy, composition and design, sculpture, wood carving, and this was just the beginning of my basic training with Mr. J. My senior year at Calvert Hall College Prep School I received the award for the top HS artist in the country.
-This award is given out to 2 HS students in the advanced programs.
-One for painting and one for drawing.
+Even for just a second.
+TO WIN at all costs.
+And I am especially grateful to Mr. Janishefski at Calvert Hall College Prep School in Towson, Maryland for his patience and his knowledge.
+From basic drawing, advanced painting in different media.
+Beginning with oil painting, watercolor, and acrylic… composition and design, sculpture, wood carving, and this was just the beginning of my basic training with Mr. J. In my senior year at CHC Prep School, I received the award for the top HS artist in the country.
+This award is given out to only 2 HS students in the advanced programs—one for painting and one for drawing.